Mattie Harris stands in front of the U.S. Capitol Building in Washington, D.C.

 “We talked a little bit about what we do and encouraged the White House to continue to support our respective communities,” says Harris, a second-year student in the master’s program at the School of Social Work.

-“The consulting route is something I’m looking forward to exploring more,” she says, “whether that’s helping an organization develop a community health needs assessment or reconfigure their staffing plans.”
+“The consulting route is something I’m looking forward to exploring more,” says Harris, a macro student who studies in the Afrocentric Social Work field of practice, “whether that’s helping an organization develop a community health needs assessment or reconfigure their staffing plans.”

 Harris credits 51 with giving her the skills to achieve her career dreams.